Contribute to our campaign and help us reach every Wyoming Voter. Every dollar counts!

 In 2012, I received the Barrett-Hamilton distinguished ecologist award from the University of Manitoba for my contributions to polar bear conservation.
 I also won the Excellence in Wildlife Education award from The Wildlife Society in 2016, and became a Wildlife Fellow in 2017.
 For the past 2.5 years, I have served as the chair of the Department of Zoology and Physiology, a position that sharpened my people management skills.
 Over the years, I have trained over a 1,000 aspiring wildlife professionals, many of whom are scattered across our lovely state ensuring the sustainability of our fish and wildlife resources.

-It is for their future and that of Wyoming that I am running for the U.S. Senate in 2020.
+It is for their future and that of Wyoming that I am running for the Wyoming State House in 2022.

 In late fall of 2009, I was sitting for an interview with National Geographic on the bow of a Coast Guard Icebreaker in the Arctic Ocean.
 I was the chief scientist on a mission to study the polar bears we had caught and tracked the previous spring.
 According to NASA’s predictions, we were supposed to be breaking solid ice.
 Instead, we were motoring at full speed: at a time the sea was supposed to be frozen, there was no ice to be seen.
 The models predicting the progression of climate change had clearly been too optimistic.